hoale240803/backend-note-book/be-interview/dotnet-interview.md

 ### Study action filters in asp.net core

 ## 3.2 Entity Framework and Testing
+What is this?
+is an object-relational mapper that enables .
+NET developers to work with relational data using domain-specific objects.

+2. Why use repository and Unit of work pattern?
+2.1 Repository pattern acts as an abstraction layer between the business logic (domain) and the data access layer (e.g EF).
+It encapsulates data access logic, providing a collection-like interface for querying and manipulating entities
+Why use it?

+- Separation of concerns: isolates data access logic from business logic, aligning with Clean Architecutre and DDD.
+- Testablility: Enables unit testing by allowing you to mock the repository instead of the DbContext.
+This simplifies testing business logic without hitting the database.

+- Maintanability: Centrolizes data access logic, making it easier to modify queries or switch database (e.g. from in-memory to SQL Server)

+2.2 Unit of work pattern
+The unit of work pattern coordinates multiple repository operations, ensuring the've commited as a single transaction.
+It typeically wraps DbContext to manage changes and database commits.

+Why use it?
+Transactional consistency: Ensurees all database operations (e.g creating a course and logging an audit entry) succeed or fail together.
+This prevents partial updates if an error occurs during entities creation.

+Reduced Database calls: manages a single DbContext instance across repositories minimizing resource usage.
+For example, one SaveChanges call commits all changes (courses, audit logs) in a request.

+## 3.3 Unit Test vs Integration Test
+1. Unit Test:
+- Testing individual componets(controller, services) in isolation.
+- Hight test coverage of business logic (e.g edcases, error handling)
+2. Integration test:
+- Verifying component interactions (e.g controller to EF core)
+- Ensuring end-to-end functionality (e.g., API endpoints work as expected)
+- Validating database queries, as in your course app's data access

 ## 3.3 Design Patterns and Architecture
 ## 3.4 Devops, Containers, and Cloud
 ## 3.5 ReactJs fresher